Employer of Record

 In Belgium, both employees and employers are liable for social security contributions, calculated based on gross remuneration.

-• Employee contributions are set at 13.07%, while employer contributions are approximately 25% for white-collar workers in the private sector.
+• Employee contributions are generally 13.07%, while ordinary employer contributions for white-collar workers in the private sector are commonly described at around 25%, with additional general and sectoral charges often bringing the effective cost higher.

 Employers must: